wikimedia/labs-countervandalism-CVNBot/README.md

 Currently supported versions of Mono: **5.4**, **5.16**

 Once mono is installed, build the project.
-The below uses Debug for local development.
-(See [Installation](https://github.com/countervandalism/CVNBot/wiki#installation) for how to install it properly, don't run from Debug in production!):
+The below uses Debug, for local development.
+(See [Installation](./docs/install.md) for how to install it in production):

 ```bash
 countervandalism/CVNBot/src/CVNBot:$ msbuild src/CVNBot.sln /p:Configuration=Debug